The Definition Problem

 The most common operational definition in US educational contexts is an IQ score at or above the 98th percentile — approximately 130 or above.
 Some states use 97th percentile; some use 99th.
 Some include achievement test performance; some add teacher nominations and creativity assessments.
 The variation is substantial enough that a child identified as gifted in one state might not qualify in another.

-The IQ-based definition is convenient, measurable, and psychometrically defensible.
-It is also reductive: it treats a complex, multidimensional phenomenon as a single-number threshold, and it captures some kinds of giftedness far better than others.
+The IQ-based definition is convenient, measurable, and scientifically sound.
+It is also reductive: it treats a complex, multi-dimensional trait as a single-number threshold, and it captures some kinds of giftedness far better than others.

 What the IQ Cutoff Captures